ekarious/memory-lane/README.md

 # Memory Lane

-Share memories with you Family and Friends !
+Share memories with your Family and Friends !

 ![Preview](./memory-lane-preview.jpg)